 Aurora (called Aurora Borealis and Northern Lights in northern latitudes or Southern lights and Aurora Australis as their southern counterpart) is a natural light phenomenon.

 It originates millions of miles away on the surface of the Sun during the electromagnetic explosion, which creates a stream of solar particles, known as Solar Wind.
 When the wind goes into Earth’s direction – this is when we can see Aurora, usually three or four nights later.

 Solar particles interact with the Earth magnetic field and some of them escape into the atmosphere, around the magnetic poles (hence aurora is visible mostly at high latitudes).
-The collision of those solar particles with air molecules in the atmosphere generates energy, which is then transferred into the light.
-When the emission happens on a big scale – this is when we can see strong lights on the night sky.
+The collision of those solar particles with air molecules in the atmosphere generates energy, which is then transferred into light.
+When the emission happens on a big scale – this is when we can see strong lights in the night sky.
 You can read more here.

 They usually have different forms – they might appear as a glow of light or create “curtains” or “arcs”.
 They might be quiet, or evolve and move through the sky – this is when we call them “dancing lights”.

 You can see Aurora in different colours – depending on the types of atoms involved in the collision, which varies with height.
 Below 60 miles (100 km) there are blue lights, purple occurs at 60 miles and above, bright green between 60‑150 miles (100‑240 km), and red appearing above 150 miles (240 km).

 What are the best Northern Lights tours in Norway?